-• 2000 Level-Second-year majors who have completed two semesters of 1000-level lessons should register for 2000-level lessons in the fall and spring semesters of the sophomore year.
+- 1000 Level-First-year majors should enroll for 1000-level lessons in the fall and spring of the first year.
+A jury is required at the end of each semester of study.2 - 2000 Level-Second-year majors who have completed two semesters of 1000-level lessons should register for 2000-level lessons in the fall and spring semesters of the sophomore year.
 A jury is required at the end of each semester of study.

-Music majors who wish to study an instrument in addition to the declared primary instrument should enroll for an applicable lesson from series MUSC 1073-1079: Lessons for Non-Majors.
-For these lessons, no jury is required, and the higher standards of music-major lessons aren't applied as assessment of student achievement.
+Music majors who wish to study an instrument besides the declared primary instrument should enroll for an applicable lesson from the series MUSC 1073-1079: Lessons for Non-Majors.
+No jury is required for these lessons, and the higher standards of music-major lessons aren't applied as an assessment of student achievement.
+Grading is satisfactory/unsatisfactory.